Lincoln Group

 Mount Bross: 4320 m (14,172 ft)

-The Lincoln Group consists of four fourteeners, including three that surround a cirque.
-It's not a popular destination, which is one reason why we chose it.
-We encountered only three people on the trip.
-Although it's a short hike we enjoyed the scenery.
+The Lincoln Group comprises four fourteeners, including three that surround a cirque.
+It's not a popular destination, which is one reason why Dinah and I chose it.
+We encountered only three people on our trip.
+Although it's a short hike, we enjoyed the alpine scenery.
 The only challenge was doing all the peaks without placing ourselves in jeopardy of a thunderstorm.
-Two thunderstorms passed close by but we only received a bit of rain.
+Two thunderstorms passed close by, but we only received a bit of rain.

-It was colder than usual when we started up Mount Democrat.
-We followed the trail that leads to the saddle between Mounts Democrat and Cameron, but we soon left it to scramble directly up Democrat.
+We started up Mount Democrat in temperatures colder than normal for this time of the year.
+We followed the trail going to the saddle between Mounts Democrat and Cameron, but we soon left the saddle to scramble directly up Democrat.
 It was a chilly 5°C on the top.
 After a short stay, we dropped to the saddle and hiked up Mount Cameron.

-(For purists, the goal is not only climbing all the fourteeners, but gaining 3,000 feet [914 m] on each one.
-In the case of Lincoln, Democrat and Bross one would have to start 1,000 feet below Kite Lake to bag one of the peaks.
-And then do two more trips to bag the the other two.)
+(For purists, the goal is not only climbing all the fourteeners but gaining 3,000 feet [914 m] on each one.
+In the case of Lincoln, Democrat and Bross one would have to start 1,000 feet below Kite Lake to bag just one of these peaks.
+And then do two more trips to bag the other two.)

-At the car we talked to a woman and her son.
+At the car, we talked to a woman and her son.
 He told us about a friend who had difficulty with the altitude when she arrived in Colorado from Australia.
-Instead of taking the time to acclimatize, she went hiking right away.
+Instead of taking the time to acclimatize, she immediately went hiking.
 She became so ill that she ended up in the hospital hooked up to oxygen.

-Mounts Bross and Lincoln from the highway at Hoosier Pass.
+Mounts Bross and Lincoln seen from the highway at Hoosier Pass

 The orange scree is a mining scar.
 Mount Democrat is on the left.